manehharutyunyan/devops/create_ec2/README.md

+incomplete
-incomplete application to be done
+the logic of main.sh to be added